4nx/mosquitto/README.md

 #### Configuration of peristent data and logs

-After starting the container the first time you will find a configuration file within your <path>/mosquitto/config directory which you created before.
+After starting the container the first time you will find a configuration file ``mosquitto.conf`` within your ``/opt/mosquitto/config`` or ``/var/lib/docker/volumes/mosquitto-config/_data`` directory which you created before.
 Add the following:
 ```
 persistence true
 persistence_location /opt/mosquitto/data/